computersarecool/respectrable/README.md

 	- `property` is the first argument and is the `Name` of the property that is being observed
 	- `value` is the second argument.

-    e.g. `/frommax/live_set/tracks/0 output_meter_left 0.5`
+    e.g. `/frommax/live_set/tracks/0 ['output_meter_left', 0.5]`

-- To set or get a property an OSC message should be sent in the same format.
+- To set or get a property an OSC message should be sent in the same format except prefixex with `/tomax`.
 That is:
 `/tomax/canonical_path messageType property (value)`

 	- `canonical_path` is the LOM Canonical path